solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ## 5. What does processing mastery do?

 Processing mastery increases the number of crafts ('batches') you can perform at once through mass processing.
-For example, with 1020 mastery you can perform 90 crafts at once at 10x higher craft time, which ends up being 9 times faster than regular processing.
+For example, with 1020 mastery you can perform 90 crafts at once, which at 10x higher craft time ends up being 9 times faster than regular processing.

 Also note that you can process 10 items at once at the lowest possible mastery bracket.
 10 crafts at once and 10x higher craft time evens out to be the same speed as regular processing.
 And that's at virtually 0 mastery.
 The more mastery you have, the more mass processing starts to outperform regular processing.